darki73/wow-stat-extractor/README.md

 It parses the World of Warcraft Armory and extracts the stats from the character page.

 # Why?
 The main problem I currently have (and yes, down the line characters in the example are Evokers) is that Armory still does not provide stats for Evokers.
-This tool simply prints out stats acquired from the gear, completely ignoring racial bonuses, spec bonuses, etc. (it does factor in gems and enchantments).
+This tool prints out stats acquired from gear, and for select classes (which are configured), it also prints out percentages with class / spec bonuses.
+It will always include stats acquired from gems and enchantments.

 ## Usage